Training and Doctrine Command (Nigeria)

+The origins of the command date to a mission dispatched by the COAS to see how foreign armies ran their training schools.
+The report of the committee recommended the adoption of the United States Army Training and Doctrine Command model.

 Functions

-TRADOC supports army training and coordinates research on the development of army corps and schools.
+The command supports army training and coordinates research on the development of army corps and schools.
 It serves as a liaison between the army and educational establishments in ensuring the professional development of junior officers in the field.
-When multiple army divisions concurrently deploy, TRADOC serves as a corps headquarters to direct the operational tasks of the divisions.
+When more than one Nigerian Army divisions deploy, it serves as a corps headquarters to command them.